MichaelMeow/beep_boop/README.md

   *	Input Example: “310”, “Eritosthanes”
   *	Output Example: “I'm sorry, Eritosthanes.
 I'm afraid I can't do that.”

+## Further Exploration

+_The application went above and beyond the assignment to convert the number input to binary and to hexidecimal._

+Binary conversion finds the nearest lower binary logarithm of the inputed number and starts from there.
+Hexidecimal conversion chunks the binary into units of four and converts each into a hexidecimal character.

 ## Setup/Installation Requirements